FormidableLabs/react-live/README.md

 ### How does it work?

-It takes your code and transpiles it through Bublé, while the code is displayed using Prism.js.
+It takes your code and transpiles it with [Bublé](https://github.com/bublejs/buble), while the code is displayed using [`react-simple-code-editor`](https://github.com/satya164/react-simple-code-editor) and the code is highlighted using [`prism-react-renderer`](https://github.com/FormidableLabs/prism-react-renderer).

-The transpiled code is then rendered in the preview component, which does a fake mount, if the code is a component.
+The transpiled code is then rendered in the preview component (`LivePreview`), which does a fake mount if the code is a React component.

-Easy peasy!

 ### What code can I use?